An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference

-A host of authors have studied eigenvector perturbations in statistical models, often in the context of network analysis \citep{agterberg_entrywise_2022,abbe_entrywise_2020,abbe_ell_p_2022,cai_subspace_2021,cape_signal-plus-noise_2019,cape_two--infinity_2019,eldridge_unperturbed_2018,jin_mixed_2023,lei_unified_2019,lei_consistency_2020,rohe_vintage_2020,yan_inference_2021,zhang_perturbation_2022}.
-For the setting of stochastic blockmodels with fixed $B$ matrix, these results all translate to similar statistical consequences:~if $n_k \asymp n_l$ and $n\rho_n \gtrsim \log(n)$, then the row-wise error between $\hat U$ and $U$, after proper orthogonal alignment, is sufficiently small.
-Since the rows of $U$ reveal the community memberships per \cref{eq:dif}, these results suggest that exact community recovery occurs with probability tending rapidly to one for sufficiently dense graphs, namely with sparsity parameter satisfying $n\rho_n \gtrsim \log(n)$.
-Moreover, consistent estimation of the $i$-th row of $U$ \emph{uniformly} over all rows $1 \le i \le n$ paves the way for further downstream inference and cluster analysis.
+A host of works have studied eigenvector perturbations in statistical models, often in the context of network analysis \citep{abbe_entrywise_2020,abbe_ell_p_2022,agterberg_entrywise_2022,cai_subspace_2021,cape_signal-plus-noise_2019,cape_two--infinity_2019,chaudhuri_spectral_2012,eldridge_unperturbed_2018,jin_mixed_2023,lei_unified_2019,lei_consistency_2020,rohe_vintage_2023,sarkar_role_2015,yan_inference_2024,zhang_perturbation_2022}.
+For the setting of stochastic blockmodels with fixed $B$ matrix, these results all translate to similar statistical consequences.
+If $n_k \asymp n_l$ for all $k,l$, and $n\rho_n \gtrsim \log(n)$, then the row-wise error between $\hat U$ and $U$, after proper orthogonal alignment, is exceedingly small.
+Since the rows of $U$ reveal the community memberships per \cref{eq:dif}, these results suggest exact community recovery with probability tending rapidly to one for sufficiently dense graphs, namely when $n\rho_n \gtrsim \log(n)$.
+Moreover, consistent estimation of the $i$-th row of $U$ uniformly over all rows $1 \le i \le n$ paves the way for further downstream inference and cluster analysis.